pdxparrot/ssj2019/SETUP.md

   * Create an empty Prefab and add the DebugMenuManager component to it
 * EngineManager
   * Create an empty Prefab and add the PartyParrotManager component to it
+  * Create a UIData in Data/Data and attach it to the manager
+    * Attach a TMP_Font Asset to the Default font
+      * LiberationSans SDF is currently the default TMP font
   * Attach the frictionless physics materials
   * Set the UI layer to UI
 * InputManager
   * Create an empty Prefab and add the InputManager component to it
   * Attach the EventSystem prefab
+* LocalizationManager
+  * Create an empty Prefab and add the LocalizationManager component to it
+  * Create a LocalizationData in Data/Data and attach it to the manager
 * NetworkManager
   * Create an empty Prefab and add the (not Unity) NetworkManager component to it
   * Uncheck Don't Destroy on Load
 * ObjectPoolManager
   * Create an empty Prefab and add the ObjectPoolManager component to it
+* SaveGameManager
+  * Create an empty Prefab and add the SaveGameManager component to it
+  * Set the Save File Name
 * SceneManager
   * Create an empty Prefab and add the SceneManager component to it
+* SpawnManager
+  * Create an empty Prefab and add the SpawnManager component to it
+  * Create a SpawnData in Data/Data and attach it to the manager
+* TimeManager
+  * Create an empty Prefab and add the TimeManager component to it
+* UIManager
+  * Create an empty Prefab and add the UIManager component to it
 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it